jonaskje/bvim/README.md

 The goal is to make all common programming actions take less than 500ms on a fast machine.

-Bvim is supported on Windows 7 and builds with VS2010.
+Bvim is supported on Windows 7 and builds with VS2013.

-Build bvim using src/vim_vs2010.sln
+Build bvim using src/vim_vs2013.sln with Python 2.7 installed at C:\Python27.

 boresln `<visual studio .sln file`>
 ------------------------------------------------------